Friday, February 27, 2009

 My comments:

 The sunlight comment is probably added by the Reuters summary.
 If sunlight exposure is not the key, then the researchers' speculation all come down to one factor: brighter white light.
-If that's the case, we may just need to make sure the brightness of indoor environment matches that of outdoor and indoor light covers the entire visible light spectrum.
-On the other hand, if sunlight is essential, then the UV component of the sunlight may be a critical factor and therefore Vitamin D may play an important role in proctecting eyesight.
-It's so annoying that we don't know if the summary author or the original researchers suggested the role of natural sunlight.
+If that's the case, we may just need to make sure that the brightness of indoor environment matches that of outdoor and that indoor light covers the entire visible light spectrum.
+On the other hand, if sunlight is essential, then the UV component of the sunlight may be a critical factor and therefore Vitamin D may play an important role in protecting eyesight.
+Unfortunately we don't know if the summary author or the original researchers suggested the role of natural sunlight.

-Having read that, I recollect my teenage years when my eye sight degraded at a typical alarming rate from about 10 years to 15 years of age, while I was strict in following all eye usage hygiene rules (no reading in dim areas or in supine position, etc.), perhaps except one, not stopping reading when the eyes are tired.
-At the same time, other kids, including one habitually reading inside the quilt with a flashlight, were fine with their eyesight.
-We all spent a great deal of time outdoors, probably 3 hours a day.
-And in the southern city Chongqing (with about the same latitude as Houston, Texas) there's no shortage of sunlight, although it's almost always cloudy in winter.
+Having read that, I recollect my teenage years when my eye sight degraded at a typical alarming rate from about 10 years to 15 years of age, while I was strict in following all eye usage hygiene rules (no reading in dim areas or in supine position, etc.), perhaps except one, not stopping to rest when the eyes are tired in reading.
+At the same time, other children, including one habitually reading inside the quilt with a flashlight, were fine with their eyesight.
+We all spent a great deal of time outdoors, probably three hours a day.
+And in the southern city we lived (with about the same latitude as Houston, Texas) there's no shortage of sunlight, although it's almost always cloudy in winter.

 (If a summary in Chinese is needed, search for "孩子在室外度过的时间长就不容易近视" on baidu.com, or click here.
 But note this summary probably stretched by adding "晒太阳促使体内分泌更多多巴胺")